Stackclash/5e-vault/5. Mechanics/Items/Polypad Hhbh.md

 ## Effect:

-After using this herb, you conjure a water elemental and an earth elemental in unoccupied spaces within 10 feet of you.
+After using this herb, you conjure a [[5.
+Mechanics/Bestiary/Elemental/Water Elemental.md\|water elemental]] and an [[5.
+Mechanics/Bestiary/Elemental/Earth Elemental.md\|earth elemental]] in unoccupied spaces within 10 feet of you.
 The elementals disappear when they drop to 0 hit points or after 4 hours, whichever comes first.
 The elementals are friendly to you and your companions and act on their own initiative orders.
 They obey any verbal commands that you issue to them (no action required by you).
 If you don't issue any commands to an elemental, they defend themselves from hostile creatures but otherwise take no actions.

 *Source: Hamund's Herbalism Handbook p.
 27*